samboy/MaraDNS/README.md

    comfortable editing text configuration files.
 MaraDNS is released under a BSD license.

+   I wrote MaraDNS while I was a college student and a travelling English teacher during the first 2000s decade.
+Now that I’m working as a professional software developer, the program is finished: I only provide bug fixes and other basic maintenance unless I’m getting paid.

 ## Table of contents

 * Important note for Windows users